DNWMNCR/JavaForSmallTeams/specifics/300_limit_scope.md

-## Limit variables to the smallest possible scope
+## Limit Variables to the Smallest Possible Scope

 ### Summary